raptor-finance/website/frontend/README.md

     npm start

-Which will then open a server listening to http://localhost:3000
+Which will then open a server listening to http://localhost:3000.
+While you change files in `src/` or `public/`, the dev server keeps updating your browser.
+This way you can conveniently edit the website with any editor.

+When you're done, please follow the deployment routine.

 ## How to deploy
 Make your changes first.
 Then run: